-Islamic State retaliates as Iraqi forces push on Mosul
+Islamic State attacks Kirkuk as Iraqi forces push on Mosul

-BAGHDAD Islamic State launched a major counter-attack on the city of Kirkuk on Friday as Iraqi and Kurdish forces pursued operations to seize territory around Mosul in preparation for an offensive on the jihadists' last major stronghold in Iraq.
+QAYYARA, Iraq (Reuters) - Islamic State launched a major attack on the city of Kirkuk on Friday as Iraqi and Kurdish forces pursued operations to seize territory around Mosul in preparation for an offensive on the jihadists' last major stronghold in Iraq.

-Islamic State's assault on Kirkuk, which lies in an oil- producing region, killed six members of the security forces and two Iranians who were part of a team carrying out maintenance at a power station outside the city, a hospital source said.
+Islamic State's assault on Kirkuk, which lies in an oil- producing region, killed 18 members of the security forces and workers at a power station outside the city, including two Iranians, a hospital source said.

 Crude oil production facilities were not targeted and the power supply continued uninterrupted in the city.
-Kirkuk is located east of Hawija, a pocket still under control Islamic State that lies between Baghdad and Mosul.
+Kirkuk is located east of Hawija, a pocket still under control of Islamic State that lies between Baghdad and Mosul.

 With air and ground support from the U.S.-led coalition, Iraqi government forces captured eight villages south and southeast of Mosul.
-Kurdish forces attacking from the north and the east also captured several villages, according to statements from their respective military commands overnight.
+Kurdish forces attacking from the north and east also captured several villages, according to statements from their respective military commands overnight.

 The offensive that started on Monday to capture Mosul is expected to become the biggest battle fought in Iraq since the U.S.-led invasion in 2003.